dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 ## <span id="data-flow-binding"></span>One-way Data Flow and Two-way Data Binding

-With the proliferation of JavaScript frameworks and single-page applications, it's important for JS developers to understand concepts like data flow direction, data binding, and how the tools we're using manage this.
+With the proliferation of JavaScript frameworks and single-page applications, it's important for JS developers to understand concepts like data flow / binding, and how the tools we're using manage this.

 ### One-way Data Flow